ezrarush/battleship/README.md

-#WORK IN PROGRESS!
+#WIP
-This game is not complete.
+This project is not finished.

 #Description